Who needs an Easter basket filled with candy or junk that you’ll just throw away? Not us! Here are 30 Easter basket fillers that your kids will love.

 Summer Hat Perfect for summer adventures!

-Experiences!
-If you don’t want to give stuff, give the gift of an experience!
+If you don’t want to give stuff, give the gift of an experience as an Easter basket filler!
 Think zoo tickets, a show, movie passes, a gift card to their favorite restaurant, theme park tickets, and more.